EvgeniiTitov/defect_detection/README.txt

 16. Show the frame/image
 17. If working with images (len(image)>0) break out of the while loop.
 For videos repeat and check if there are frames left to process.

-Known issues performance:
-1. Performance depends on:
-   thresholds,
-   input width and size,
-   enlargement coefficient (where it searches for components)